 In 2008, GPFA far exceeded its 2006 Clinton Global Initiative commitment to launch 100 commercially viable orchard and woodlot businesses to provide support to farm families in Afghanistan.
 By 2008 GPFA had launched 9000 farmer-owned tree businesses in 300 Afghan villages.
 Then GPFA built on that success, committing to create the Tree House Training Center, an Afghan-run center of excellence for agriculture training and enterprise development.
+By 2014, GPFA had launched 30,000, farmer owned businesses in 2500 Afghan villages, 9,400 of which are women-owned.

 Tree House Training Center for Farm Forestry and Horticulture